alivirya/habit-tracker/Readme.md

 -   [x] When you click on one of the habits, open a modal that makes it configurable
 -   [ ] A way to have a list of backgrounds to iterate through
 -   [ ] Have something for reminders as well?
+-   [ ] Have a way that determines whether to have the count done by week/day?
+Also determine how many tick marks need to be done per week for the habit to be carried over

 ## Technical thoughts